Virginia Sales Tax Calculator

 How Virginia Sales Tax Works

 In Virginia, your total sales tax depends on where the purchase happens.
-Many purchases use the standard 5.3% rate, while Northern Virginia, Hampton Roads, and the Historic Triangle can run higher because of regional add-on taxes.
+Many purchases use the standard 5.3% combined rate, while Northern Virginia, Hampton Roads, and the Historic Triangle can run higher because of regional add-on taxes.
 That makes a calculator more useful here than relying on a single statewide headline rate.

 Automate Virginia Tax Compliance